White Paper |

 The public cloud is designed as an on-demand resource, so its ability to scale is unmatched.
 There will always be room for your company to lease more space as you need it, and as your organization grows.
 This makes your day-to-day functions seamless because your applications will always be able to handle the amount of demand you put on them.

 Scalability is the linchpin of the low cost associated with the public cloud.
 Not only are daily operating costs slashed thanks to the pay-as-you-go pricing model, but it also alleviates long-term costs of switching providers when you outgrow your current one.
+Even better, with the ability to scale down resource sizing, you don’t pay for storage and computing that you don’t need or use.

 This scalability also extends to location.
 No matter how large or small your company is and how many offices you have, your end users will always be able to access your network as long as they’re connected to the internet.